franchsli/whatsapp_clone_django/README.md

 ## Improvements

 - Re think the delete message modal (Delete for everyone or for me logic).
+- Implement a dynamic status length:
+  - If its a photo 5 secs
+  - if its a long text (more than 200 chars) 10 secs
+  - if its a video, the length of the video.
+  - Or if its not a video, 5 secs and users should be able to pause the event (like whatsapp)

 **IMPLEMENT**
 READ THE CHATGPT Django Channels Websocket chat for IMPORTANT improvement.
 Also don't forget to change the channel layer to redis.